 What is the moral lesson of the Parable of the Talents

-The moral lesson of the Parable of the Talents is that we are to use and grow our gifts from God (blessings) for His glory.
+The moral lesson of the Parable of the Talents is that God expects us to use and grow our gifts (blessings) from God for His glory.

 What is the meaning of talent in the Bible?

 A talent was an ancient unit of weight that was used to measure precious metals.
 In the Parable of the Talents, a talent represents gold or coins.
 You can learn more about the history of talents at LearnReligions.

 The Parable of the Talents versus the Parable of the Coins or Parable of the Minas – Differences

 Various bible interpretations have evolved over the centuries and many bible versions now exist.
 Some Bible versions of Matthew 25:14-30 use the term “talents”, such as Matthew 25 in King James Version (KJV) while others use the terms ‘gold’ or ‘coins’, such as Matthew 25 in New International Version (NIV).
 Other versions use the term Parable of the Minas, or Parable of the Ten Minas.

-The context and lesson of the two versions are the same.
+The context and lesson of the versions are the same.
 The terms are used interchangeably.

 Matthew 25 14-30 NIV version:

-You can find a theological commentary of The Parable of the Talents in Matthew 25 from the notable theologian Matthew Henry in his Matthew Henry Concise Commentary.
+You can find a theological commentary of The Parable of the Talents Matthew 25 14-30, meaning from the notable theologian Matthew Henry in his Matthew Henry Concise Commentary.
 In Chapter 25, refer to the commentary of verses 14-30.
 I have referred to Matthew Henry’s Concise commentary in preparing this article.

 - 6 Lessons from Mustard Seed Faith

-- 4 Lessons from the Parable of the Hidden Treasure
+- 4 Parable of the Hidden Treasure Lessons

-- 3 Ways the Parable of the Lost Sheep Shows How Much Jesus Loves Us
+- 3 Parable of the Lost Sheep Lessons Show Jesus’ Love